miarhost/3dncom/README.md

+3D News  is specialized pages gathering about 3ds Max, Maya and Blender with registered user's forum, articles and messaging.
+Articles and forum threads are added and deleted by admin, where forum topics, messages and articles' comments are created by users.
-Landing is specialized articles gathering with registered user's comments, tags and gallery '3D MODELLER NEWS'
+'3D MODELLER NEWS'
 *** SEE AT BROWSER ***
 https://landing3dmodellernews.herokuapp.com/

 App's major features

-* Ruby version 2.3.3
+* Ruby version 2.4.1

   Rails version 5.1.4

   GEMS:
   ______________________

-  Bootstrap 4.0.0 |
+  Bootstrap 4.0.0 and Sass |
   Devise |
+  Foreman gem for mailer configurations
   Minitest
   ______________________